m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 ## More power to the threads

 Apart from the classical approach being shown in the previous section, thread's behavior can be controlled in a bit more innovative way... by taking advantage of `std::promise`s and `std::future`s.
 And...
-I must admit... above example is pretty simple and, in this cruel world, source code gets more and more complex on a daily basis.
+I must admit... the above example is pretty simple and, in this cruel world, source code gets more and more complex on a daily basis.
 Therefore, a bit more expressive solution would be preferable...

 What do you think of creating a separate class which would be a base class for all our future non-blocking tasks?
-That would, eventually, put emphasis on the business logic and hide that ugly part of the thread handling.
+That would, eventually, emphasize the business logic and hide that ugly part of the thread handling.

-Let's take a look at the implementation of such a base class that I have called `Thread` (sound so complicated... <span>&#128521;</span>):
+Let's take a look at the implementation of such a base class that I have called `Thread` (sounds so complicated... <span>&#128521;</span>):

 ```cpp
 class Thread {